The 12 Best Hearing Aids of 2022

 Some of the less expensive devices may not have the detailed programming options necessary for many types of hearing loss.
 These devices are considered by hearing loss professionals not to be a true hearing aid, but more of a sound amplifier.
 That means they make everything louder, but they aren't able to target the specific frequencies where hearing loss has occurred or filter out background noise.
 While these devices aren't a good fit for everyone, they present an affordable and accessible option for those who might not otherwise seek hearing care.

-If you aren't sure what type of hearing aid you need, speak with an audiologist or hearing aid specialist who can guide you in the right direction.
+If you aren't sure what type of hearing aid you need, speak with an audiologist or hearing aid specialist who can guide you in the right direction and provide you a more in-depth hearing aid review.

 How to find affordable hearing aids